Unicode

 Big Endian

-One possibility is to start at the large end.
-Similar to the representation of the time with "hour - minute - second", here, the byte with the most significant bit is stored first, that means, it is stored in the lowest memory address.
+Big Endian means to start at the big end (hence the name).
+Similar to the representation of the time with the sequence "hour - minute - second", here, the byte with the most significant bit is stored first, that means, it is stored in the lowest memory address.

 Little Endian